Skip to main content Scroll Top

 12.2km ⬆693m ⬇229m

 After a bit of traversing some high ground, we’ll pop over and descend to the saddle between the Wonderland Range and Mount Rosea and then gently climb Mount Rosea’s northern shoulder to find the stunning Stoney Creek Hiker Camp.
+We will set up our tents before relaxing in the shelter to snack and hydrate before dinner.

 grampians pinnacle walk